espocrm/documentation/user-guide/complex-expressions.md

 #### IN

 Check whether a value is within a set of values.
-E.g. `IN:(stage,'Closed Won','Closed Lost')` will give true is stage is 'Closed Won' or 'Closed Lost'.
+E.g. `IN:(stage, 'Closed Won', 'Closed Lost')` will give true is stage is 'Closed Won' or 'Closed Lost'.

 #### NOT_IN